Your Licensed Augusta Stairlift Specialists

 What does a stairlift cost in Augusta, ME?

-Straight rails in standard Augusta homes — the Cape Cods on the West Side, the Victorians along Cony Street, the ranches near Bangor Street — run $2,800 to $5,500 installed.
-Curved rails for landing turns in older two-story homes and split-levels run $9,000 to $15,000 because the rail is manufactured to your exact staircase geometry.
+Straight rails in standard Augusta homes — the Cape Cods in Sand Hill, the foursquares along Cony Street, the ranches near the Civic Center — run $2,800 to $5,500 installed.
+Curved rails for landing turns in older two-story homes and split-levels run $9,000 to $15,000 because the rail is fabricated to your exact staircase geometry.
 Outdoor models for raised entries and porch steps run $4,000 to $7,500.
-Every quote is written, honored for 30 days, and includes installation, rail, seat, battery backup, and the first service visit.
+Every quote is written, honored 30 days, and includes the rail, seat, battery backup, install, and first service visit.

 Are Augusta prices different from Waterville or Gardiner?

 Equipment prices are identical across Kennebec County — we do not inflate or discount based on city size.
-What varies slightly is install labor for unusual conditions: hand-hewn oak treads in pre-1900 Victorians on Cony Street, narrow winder stairs in Sand Hill Cape Cods, and the cold-weather battery pack we spec on every Augusta install as standard for Maine winters.
-Those are baseline specs, not upcharges.
-We list every line item on the written quote.
+What varies slightly is install labor: hand-hewn oak treads in pre-1900 Victorians on Cony Street, narrow winder stairs in Sand Hill Cape Cods, and the cold-weather battery pack we spec on every Augusta install as standard for Maine winters down to -30°F. Those are baseline specs, not upcharges.
+Every line item shows on the written quote.

 Is a stairlift cheaper than moving to a single-story home?

 Moving costs in Kennebec County — real estate commission, closing costs, packing, new deposits — typically run $12,000 to $25,000 minimum given current home values in the Augusta-Waterville metro.
-A straight stairlift installs in under four hours for $2,800 to $5,500 and lets you stay in the home you have lived in for decades, in the neighborhood you know, near your doctors at MaineGeneral and your community.
+A straight stairlift installs in under four hours for $2,800 to $5,500 and lets you stay in the home you have lived in for decades, near your doctors at MaineGeneral and your community.
 For most Augusta families, the stairlift costs less than the real estate commission alone.

 Do you offer financing for Augusta homeowners?

 Yes.
 We offer 12-month interest-free financing and extended terms up to 60 months starting at $79 per month for a standard straight install.
 Approval takes minutes during the in-home visit.
-We also help you stack financing with VA HISA, MaineCare HCBS waivers, or Kennebec County senior services so you pay the lowest possible out-of-pocket.
+We also help you stack financing with VA HISA, Section 19 environmental modifications, or Spectrum Generations senior services so you pay the lowest possible out-of-pocket.

 Still Researching?